Help Centre

 No, we don't run competitions ourselves.
 Bluefundr is a platform where organisations and individuals create and manage their own competitions.
 You're the organiser - we just provide the tools, automation, and infrastructure.

 Currently, pay-to-enter competitions are only available to organisations based in the Republic of Ireland.
 This is because pay-to-enter competitions require a valid lottery licence, and we can only support lottery licence verification for Irish organisations at present.
-UK-based clubs and organisations can still create private competitions that are free to enter, but you won't be able to accept entry fees on this platform.
 We are actively working on expanding pay-to-enter competition support to the UK in the future.

 As the competition organiser, you are responsible for managing the competition according to our Terms of Service.
 Bluefundr provides the platform, automatically processes results and winners, and handles payment processing, but you control the competition setup and prize distribution